cybercongress/cybercongress/site/content/post/tweet-on-cyber-kid.md

-It is apparent for us that Twitter as we know it ends.
-The inability to bring cryptographic assurance leads to the program's behavior, which we, as a society, must not accept.
+It is apparent to everyone that Twitter as we knew it has come to its end.
+The inability to bring cryptographic assurance has lead to the behaviour, which we, as a society, should not accept.

-Last week we switched our focus a bit to create ultimately [useful example of the app]() on top of Cyber protocol.
-We created a twitter.
-It is hardcore crypto-anarchist twitter.
-It can work now as an anti-fake and anti-censorship tool for change with military grade security.
+Last week at [cyber\~Congress](https://mainnet.aragon.org/#/cybercongress), we switched our focus a bit, to create the ultimate and [useful example of an app]() on top of the Cyber protocol.
+We created a better analogue of Twitter.
+It is a hardcore, crypto-anarchist Twitter.
+There are no captchas and nobody asks for your phone, name or email address.

+It can already function as an anti-fake and anti-censorship tool, capable of bringing a change to social media.
+All together with military-grade security.

-Nevertheless, there on Earth would you want to use the new twitter instead of the old one?
-So we decided to start from principles that are primarily important for ourselves.
-We believe they will guide you to decide to join us.
+Nevertheless, why on Earth would you want to use the new Twitter instead of the old one?
+We decided to start with the principles that are primarily important to ourselves.
+We believe they will guide you and convince you to join us.

 ## Content is the King